EnderTurret/TailsLegacy/README.md

 ```

 This change means that you won't be able to just drop an old config in the configs folder and expect it to work.
-Fortunately, you can still use your old customization data by following following one of these guides:
+Fortunately, you can still use your old customization data by following one of these guides:

 #### Option 1